 But even though you know on a logical level the that the person is not right for you, you keep making justifications and excuses over and over again.
 You stay.
 You try harder.
 You’re hooked.

 Why does this happen?
 I’m here to tell you, there is nothing wrong with you.
-You’re not a broken person needing to get fixed.
+You’re not a broken person needing to get fixed. but Perhaps you’re picking the wrong men.
 There’s some basic psychology at play, and the more you learn about the inner workings of the mind, the better choices you will make.

 The move you invest, the more invested you become